 What a lot of people do is allow themselves to continually pay the minimum amount toward debt while repeatedly swiping their credit cards.
 We give in to instant gratification that actually keeps us further from those big 5 goals we so badly want to achieve.

 Stop with the pity party talk when it comes to money.
 Work tirelessly to keep your sites focused on your big 5 wins that you want to achieve.

 Whenever you’re tempted to swipe a credit card or take money out of savings ask yourself, “Is this lining up with what I say I want for myself?” and “How long is this item going to bring joy?”
 If it’s not lasting joy, let it go.

 Let me be clear, your mindset plays a huge roll in your success.
 Not just with making more money, but with everything in your life.
-However, there are super simple steps that you can apply to your life to start saving money.

 You ditch whatever doesn’t align.

 After you’ve gotten clear about what you want, be ready to say goodbye to anything that doesn’t help you get there.
 That might mean things like: